toshiMMJ/vscode-extension-list-export-tool/README.md

 - Theme extensions are automatically excluded
 - When multiple versions of the same extension exist, only the latest version is output
+- Optionally exclude extensions by displayName using an exclude file (one name per line)
+- If displayName is not available, extension ID is used as displayName

 ---